Is your asthma under control? Take the Asthma Control Test here to find out.

 Smokes And Inhaler

-Why is smoke especially harmful to people with asthma?
+Why is smoking especially harmful to people with asthma?

 • It reduces your lung function.

-• It may increase your chances of having asthma attacks.
+• It may increase your chances of having asthma flare-ups.

 • It makes your day-to-day asthma control harder to achieve and increases the need for asthma medications.

-• It increases your chances of permanently damaging your airways – there is a very real risk of developing chronic bronchitis and emphysema.
+• It increases your chances of permanently damaging your airways including developing COPD (Chronic Obstructive Pulmonary Disease).

-For help with quitting, call Quitline 0800 778 778, one of our asthma partners, the National Heart Foundation or the Cancer Society.
+For help with quitting, visit Quitline (0800 778 778), one of our asthma partners, your pharmacy, the National Heart Foundation or the Cancer Society.

 Women